 Evgeny Morozov: The Naked And The TED.
 The new pamphlet—it would be too strong, and not only quantitatively, to call it a book—by Parag and Ayesha Khanna, the techno-babbling power couple, gallops through so many esoteric themes and irrelevant factoids (did you know that “fifty-eight percent of millennials would rather give up their sense of smell than their mobile phone”?)

+What Jonah Lehrer reveals about popular science writing » Daniel Bor.
+Jonah Lehrer is one of the hottest science writers around.
 But this week, in a dramatic fall from grace, he resigned from his staff position at the New Yorker, and his publisher has removed his latest book, Imagine, from sale.
 The catalyst for these dramatic events is the fact that he fabricated quotes from Bob Dylan, as uncovered by the online Tablet magazine.
 New Yorker's Jonah Lehrer quits over fake Dylan quotes.
-31 July 2012Last updated at 01:21 GMT.
+31 July 2012Last updated at 01:21 GMT Jonah Lehrer was a rising star at the New Yorker, focusing on science reporting.
 'Chemical nonsense': Leading scientists refute Lord Monckton's attack on climate science.
 A coalition of leading climate scientists yesterday filed a 48-page document to the US Congress refuting an attack on climate science made earlier this year by the Ukip deputy leader, Lord Christopher Monckton.